 You can do several things to digest food more efficiently and avoid being bloated when taking a weight gainer.

-- Be careful with low carb and fad diets, such as a ketogenic diet — When you start the keto diet, you’ll go through something called the keto flu, where the body tries to adapt to getting energy from fat, and you can lose fat instead of gain it.
-(3)
+- Be careful with low carb and fad diets, such as a ketogenic diet — According to the article published in Healthline, when you start the keto diet, you’ll go through something called the keto flu, where the body tries to adapt to getting energy from fat, and you can lose fat instead of gaining it .

-- Intermittent fasting — Will result in weight loss, not weight gain.
-If you still want to try intermittent fasting, you can try having more calories, especially pre-workouts.
-(4)
+- Intermittent fasting — Per a 2016 study published in The National Center for Biotechnology Information (NCBI), it will result in weight loss, not weight gain.
+If you still want to try intermittent fasting, you can try having more calories, especially pre-workouts .

 - Choose easy-to-digest food — For example, instead of a steak, eat ground meat because it’s easier to chew and digest and won’t make you feel bloated.
 If you don’t have problems digesting dairy products, use whey powder instead of protein powder.